olooney/oranlooney.com/content/post/genji-ko.md

 Notation
 --------

-Every pattern has exactly five vertical lines, representing the five possible incenses.
+The solutions that Genji-kō players submit are called Genji-mon (源氏紋) and are drawn with exactly five vertical lines, representing the five possible incenses.
 To show that two or more incenses are part of the same group, you draw a horizontal line connecting the top of every vertical line in that group.
 To avoid confusion when there are two or more groups, you draw these horizontal